SysdevMobile/Kalipso/Samples/README.md

 # Kalipso Sample Projects
 Sample projects for Kalipso Studio from Sysdev

+### BarcodeTools

+This sample tests the several barcode scanning methods available in Kalipso (Native,Wedge,Zxing and Cortex)

 ### CSVTools
 This sample shows how to import and export CSV files with header to and from a table, respectively.